 - Market Capitalization: $9.76 billion

 - Revenue: $1.07 billion vs analyst estimates of $1.00 billion (7.1% beat)

 - EPS (non-GAAP): $2.10 vs analyst estimates of $1.66 (26.7% beat)

 - Revenue Guidance for Q4 2024 is $925 million at the midpoint, above analyst estimates of $914.1 million

 - Free Cash Flow of $466.5 million, up from $64.4 million in the previous quarter

-- Inventory Days Outstanding: 117, up from 115 previous quarter
+- Inventory Days Outstanding: 96, down from 125 in the previous quarter

 Formed by the merger of TriQuint and RF Micro Devices, Qorvo (NASDAQ: QRVO) is a designer and manufacturer of RF chips used in almost all smartphones globally, along with a variety of chips used in networking equipment and infrastructure.Qorvo’s peers and competitors include Broadcom (NASDAQ:AVGO), Cirrus Logic (NASDAQ:CRUS), MACOM Technology (NASDAQ:MTSI), Qorvo (NASDAQ:QRVO), Qualcomm (NASDAQ:QCOM), Skyworks (NASDAQ:SWKS) and Texas Instruments (NASDAQ:TXN).